 Healthy lifestyle, children and young people

-Poor diet and low levels of physical activity also increase the risk of diabetes, cardiovascular disease, cancer, stroke and other ill-health.
-As childhood obesity is associated with a wide range of health problems in both childhood and later in life, reducing obesity in Tower Hamlets is a key public health priority locally.
+As excess weight childhood is associated with a wide range of health problems in both childhood and later in life, reducing obesity in Tower Hamlets is a key public health priority locally.

 Work we are doing locally to tackle this issue

-Our aim is to make it easier for children, families and adults to be more physically active and eat more healthily.
-Working with partners we do this in the following ways:
+Our aim is to make it easier for children, young people and their families to eat more healthily, be more active and achieving a healthy weight.
+Our 2022-2024 Child Healthy Weight Action Plan sets out how we work with partners to do this in the following ways:

 Fun, active play and healthy eating courses and resource pack for children aged 0 to 4 years and their parents.
 Visit www.toyhouse.org.uk, call 020 7987 7399 or email email@example.com

 Breakfast clubs are available in most schools to give children a healthy start to the day.
 Speak to your local school.

 Check the MEND timetable for the latest free programmes taking place around the borough.